 - 1/4 cup minced cilantro

 - Cook the potatoes as a whole, poke some holes in them with a fork to help cook quicker.
+You can cook them in a pressure cooker, microwave or on the stove top.
 Once cooled, remove skin and crumble them with your hands.

 - In a pan / kadhai, heat the oil and add the cumin seeds to it.
 Once they splutter, add the ginger, asafetida and the green chillies.